 A lifetime!
 Learning how to resolve conflict takes a lot of practice, reflection, and ongoing professional development.
 But please don’t be put off: the best start that we can give you is a professional, quality assured, accredited training course, followed by support and development opportunities as you begin to practise, whether you are working in workplace mediation, neighbourhood or any other form of interpersonal mediation.

 Our accredited courses provide an intensive, practice-based training.
-The Interpersonal Mediation Practitioner’s Certificate takes places over four days, and the Commercial Mediation Practitioner’s Certificate over six days, broken into two blocks of three days.
+The Interpersonal Mediation Practitioner’s Certificate takes places over five days, and the Commercial Mediation Practitioner’s Certificate over three days.